mlintern/darkroomjs/README.md

 - Install [Node](http://nodejs.org/) & `npm`.
 - Run `npm install` to build dependencies.
 - Run `npm start` to build the assets and start the demo web server.
+- Run `npm run develop` to build the assets and start the demo web server while watching for changes.
+- Run `npm run build` to build the production assets.

 ## Usage